zzylol/zzylol.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at [University of Maryland, College Park](https://umd.edu/), advised by [Prof. Alan (Zaoxing) Liu](https://zaoxing.github.io/).
-My research interests are broadly in systems and networking, with a focus on bridging the gap between approximate algorithms (e.g., sampling, sketches) and practical computing systems, aiming to improve query performance, enhance system scalability, and reduce operational costs of cloud telemetry systems.
+My research interests are broadly in systems and networking, with a focus on bridging the gap between approximate algorithms (e.g., sampling, sketches) and practical computing systems, aiming to enable low latency, high scalability, low operational costs, and trustworthiness of cloud telemetry systems.

-I received my B.E. for Computer Science from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) in 2021.
+Prior to my PhD studies, I received my B.E. for Computer Science from Xi'an Jiaotong University in 2021.

 News
 ======